towolf/towolf.github.com/docs/PsychBasic/KbTriggerWait.markdown

 You cannot use KbTriggerWait while a queue created by KbQueueCreate exists.
 To shut down such a queue, use KbQueueRelease.

-On Matlab versions older than R2007a on MS\-Windows, this function simply serves as a convenient substitute for using KbCheck to detect the trigger of interest.
+On Matlab versions older than R2007a on MS-Windows, this function simply serves as a convenient substitute for using KbCheck to detect the trigger of interest.